And a new king is born - there's a totally new entry at the top of our list which has usurped even the...well, scroll down and see for yourself.

 Our top recommendation ... the best smartphone to buy today

-It's been some time since the iPhone has been our top smartphone recommendation, but then the iPhone X is the biggest shake-up in iPhone history.
+The iPhone X was one of our top 2017 phones, because iPhone X is the biggest shake-up in iPhone history.
 It's unashamedly premium, from the build to the price, but it comes together in a package offering a smartphone experience that's not matched elsewhere.

 It makes the iPhone 8 looks like a relic, it betters Android competition in the same space, as Apple makes a huge change to its flagship phone.